contao/package-metadata/docs/en/README.md

 3. Make pull request
 4. Your pull request is checked automatically.
 5. As soon as all checks are green, a member of the review team can approve and merge your Pull Request.

+## Code Owners

+If you are the owner of a package namespace, make sure to add your GitHub username to the CODEOWNERS file.
+This way you will be notified of any changes to that folder, so you can check if someone tries to modify your namespace.

 [1]: https://getcomposer.org